-5 Goals for B2B Brands to Measure in Google Analytics
+5 B2B Goals To Measure With Google Analytics

 There comes a point when B2B marketers start looking beyond basic Google Analytics metrics – things like bounce rate, session duration, and traffic sources – and decide to start tracking conversions.
 And when they decide to measure conversions, they’re usually wondering about goals.

 A “goal” is Google Analytics nomenclature for a specific action you want a visitor to take.
 Using tools within the application, you can specify different goals and track each visitor’s activity prior to “achieving” those goals.
 For B2B marketers, reaching a goal is tantamount to a conversion.

 The question, though, is what types of action you should associate with different goals.
 Keeping in mind that a specific goal is nearly always associated with some type of conversion, here are five different goals B2B marketers should consider tracking in Google Analytics:

 1. Contact form submissions